Dhamoirhat Upazila: History

-During the War of Liberation, the Pak army had camped at places like Farsipara, Pagla Dewan, Rangamati, etc. A direct encounter between the Pak army and the freedom fighters were held at Piral Danga, Gangra, Kulfatpur and Rangamati with the heavy casualty on both sides.
-The Pak army burnt and sacked the village Kulfatpur and killed 14 innocent villagers.
+During the War of Liberation, the Pakistan army had camped at places like Farsipara, Pagla Dewan, Rangamati, etc. A direct encounter between the Pak army and the freedom fighters were held at Piral Danga, Gangra, Kulfatpur and Rangamati with the heavy casualty on both sides.
+The Pakistan army burnt and sacked the village Kulfatpur and killed 14 innocent villagers.
 Marks of War of Liberation Mass grave: 2 (Farsipara, Pagla Dewan).

 Geography

-Dhamoirhat is located at 25.1444°N 88.8611°E. It has 29661 households and total area 300.8 km2.
+Dhamoirhat is located at 25.1444°N 88.8611°E. It has 29661 households and total area 300.79 km2.

 Dhamoirhat Upazila is bounded by Balurghat and Tapan CD Blocks in Dakshin Dinajpur district, West Bengal, India, on the north, Joypurhat Sadar Upazila on the east, Badalgachhi and Patnitala Upazilas on the south and Patnitala Upazila on the west.

 Climate

 Dhamoirhat is placed in a monsoon area.
 In the summer, temp. is about 40 degree & in the rainy season(June–July) raindrops as well.